Skip to Content

 In extended permits, labour market tests are not required in the following situations:

-• When an employee applies for an extended permit to work in a different professional field than the field for which his or her existing and valid residence permit for an employed person was issued and the employee has been working for at least 9 months with the residence permit for an employed person.
+• When an employee applies for an extended permit to work in a different field of employment than the field for which his or her existing and valid residence permit for an employed person was issued and the employee has been working for at least 9 months with the residence permit for an employed person.

 • The job posting published by the employer on the Job Market Finland website.